LOCATION:Cortes Island Museum & Archives

 is open during Museum hours with information pamphlets & maps always available on the porch.
 Exhibits showcase the history of Cortes Island

-& include a pioneer kitchen, local birds & animals, a fish boat model, First Nations artifacts and stories & photos from homesteading settlers.
-The Von Donop Shed in the garden stores a variety of logging equipment used in earlier days on Cortes.
-A permanent exhibit of island history is being compiled & developed.
-The Museum Gift Shop sells books, CDs, local art & handicrafts.The Heritage Garden preserves pioneer plants.
+and include a pioneer kitchen, local birds and animals, a fish boat model, First Nations artifacts and stories and photos from homesteading settlers.
+The von Donop Shed in the garden stores a variety of logging equipment used in earlier days on Cortes.
+A permanent exhibit of island history is being compiled and developed.
+The Museum Shop sells books, CDs, local art and handicrafts.The Heritage Garden preserves pioneer plants.

 A fragrant & colourful space, this garden features apple trees and flowering shrubs, many of which come from island homesteads.
 Heritage perennials include an increasing collection of peonies, trumpet lilies and dahlias.
 An interpretive panel and plant labelling aid in the enjoyment of a stroll through the garden.Come sail with us on interpreted cruises.

-From May to September the Museum offers exciting cruises to Desolation Sound, Mitlenatch Island and Toba Inlet aboard the charter vessel MISTY ISLES, owned by Cortes residents Samantha and Mike Moore.
+From May to September the Museum offers exciting cruises to Desolation Sound, Mitlenatch Island and Toba Inlet aboard the charter vessel MISTY ISLES, owned by Cortes residents Jonas Fineman and Amy Bockner.
 Their 43-foot gaff-rigged motor schooner sets out on a one or 2-day adventures into the stunningly beautiful waters surrounding Cortes Island.
-For details on these summer trips see the Museum’s webpage, or phone, email or visit the Museum to register.The Museum sponsors periodic walks & talks
+For details on these summer trips see the Museum’s webpage https://cortesmuseum.com/special-events/misty-isles/

 that are advertised in The Cortes Marketer, and on www.cortesmuseum.ca